safesparrow/groceries/README.md

 ## Current state
 * The app supports basic CRUD operations for managing recipes
 * The app is ugly :)
+* Anonymous access is allowed, there is no user-specific data stored
 * It is hardcoded to work with a local instance of Firestore
 * It doesn't have any tests